johnjackmadden/Credit_Risk_Analysis/README.md

 ## Combination Sampling
 ![image7](/Resources/smoteenn.png)
 ### Using the Synthetic Minority Oversamplignm Technique + Edited NearestNeighbors Model (or SMOTEENN), we strike a balance of over and undersampling by boosting both
+data sets to a higher amount.
+This had a balanced accuracy score of 64%
 ![image7](/Resources/smoteenn.png)
 ### -The high risk precision rate was 1% with a recall of 72%
 ### -The low risk precision was at 100% with a recall at 57%